Memory and Sacrament: A Theologian’s Relationship to Scripture

 Scripture can also present an even more difficult problem: What do we do when things in scripture that seem to be sanctioned by God also seem unjust?
 After the people of Israel are liberated from Egypt, God (eventually) tells them to take possession of the land of Canaan, going so far as to commit genocide to secure it—an image that is hauntingly relevant today.
 How do theologians—and all followers of Jesus—make sense of these troubling passages?

-I settled on offering two anchors for how to approach scripture, which have helped me articulate how I endeavor to make meaning with scripture, both as a professional theologian and as a Christian.
+I settled on offering two anchors for how to approach scripture, which have helped me articulate how I endeavor to make meaning with scripture, both as a professional theologian and as a Christian: memory and sacrament.

 Scripture as memory